swissquote/crafty/packages/crafty-preset-babel/README.md

 In this example `react`, `react-dom` and all modules starting with `squp/` will be treated as external

-> You can see that globs were used here, note that they only work for Webpack, rollup.js needs complete strings.
+> You can see that globs were used here, note that they work for Webpack but rollup.js needs complete strings.

 ### With Gulp

 Gulp will not bundle your files like Webpack and rollup.js do, instead it will generate one output file per input file.
-This is very useful if you are creating a library as it's the role of the final application to tree-shake what it doesn't need from your library.
+This is useful if you are creating a library as it's the role of the final application to tree-shake what it doesn't need from your library.

-Tree-shaking is very powerful but is sub-optimal on big files as many code patterns are recognized as side-effects and thus aren't removed from your bundle even if they aren't used.
+Tree-shaking is powerful but is sub-optimal on big files as some code patterns are recognized as side-effects and thus aren't removed from your bundle even if they aren't used.

 ## Usage with Jest